kekearif/KACircleCropViewController/README.md

      dismissViewControllerAnimated(false, completion: nil)
     }
 ```
-A demo project can be found in this repository :smiley:.
+A demo project can be found in this repository :smiley: